Improvements to LABC Warranty site scoring framework

 Will my scores go down?

-We do not anticipate that scores will go down as we move to a 1-6 scoring system, but we must also stress that your scoring data pre May 2026 will not migrate into the new 1-6 system.
+We do not anticipate that scores will go down as we move to a 1-6 scoring system, but we must also stress that your scoring not migrate into the new 1-6 system.

 Your first inspection under the new system will generate scores against new criteria, and your site will start accruing new scores from scratch.